Body Flexion

 Frequently Asked Questions

 Yes.
 Eliminate the potential for the neck block to shift.
 Read the rest of the article to gain more understanding.
+Whether you want to make the investment in your damaged guitar, or not, is up to you.

 Shift Happens

 There is far too much movement potential in the design of many (most?) acoustic guitar upper bouts.
 Guilds, Martins, Gibsons and loads of other makes and models have all shared this design flaw at one time or another and are prime targets for this catastrophe.
 A sudden change, such as a guitar falling over or out of a stand, or being pulled out of a tight-fitting case by grabbing the neck and yanking it free, or even by being dropped while still in its case may be enough force to shift the neck block forward and split or shear the soundboard.
 Then again, as we can observe in the photos of the 12 string (shown at the outset of this article), a guitar may sit in its case, strung to pitch and be undisturbed for years, and a shift can occur.
-It is important to realize that we are talking about extremely small measurements of movement, but dismiss this movement at your (or your guitar's) peril.

-Imagine your reaction if the wheels on your car were to fall off after {nnumber of miles.
+Imagine your reaction if the wheels on your car were to suddenly fall off after {n} number of miles.
 I am happy for you if neither you nor anyone else is injured or worse, and thrilled if you have a current Roadside Assistance program and can get back on the road with little interruption to your plans.
 But, just in case you were never informed, wheels are NOT supposed to fall off cars!
-Acoustic guitar neck blocks are NOT supposed to shift, and their soundboards are NOT supposed to crease, collapse, split or shear!

 Mitigation